Maintaining the stem cell niche in multicellular models of epithelia: The model

 \subsection{The rotational force during cell division}

-We propose to apply an additional rotational force to the differentiated daughter cell during the M phase of the division model as a mechanism to help maintain the stem cell population.
-It has been observed that cells control their division orientation via the mitotic spindle.
-This correctional force provides this same effect in the model, and opposes the mechanism by which we expect cells are lost from the niche.
+We propose to apply an additional rotational force to the differentiated daughter cell during the M phase of the division model as a mechanism to help maintain the proliferative cell population.
+As discussed in the Introduction, there is evidence that supports the regulation of division direction in the epidermis.
+We introduce this force as a phenomenological way to capture the cells ability to orientate its division, replicating the behaviour that would be seen if directed division occurred in the epidermis.
+This correctional force opposes the mechanism by which we expect cells are lost from the niche in current models.

-As the actual mechanism for the division orientation is highly complex and not completely understood, in this paper we implement a simple phenomological model to emulate the effects of the mechanism at a cellular, rather than a subcellular, level.
-We base our model on a torsional spring force that is independent of spring length, similar to how we model other cell-cell forces.
+As the actual mechanism for the division orientation is highly complex and not completely understood, in this paper we implement a simple phenomenological model to emulate the effects of the mechanism at a cellular, rather than a subcellular, level.
+It is important to note that, with this model, we are aiming to reproduce the dynamics of the system if directed division occurs in the epidermis and are not explicitly modelling any observed force due to the spindle.
+For this model we made the assumption that division orientation is an asymmetric process, with the proliferative daughter remaining in place on the membrane, and hence only apply the force to the differentiated daughter.
+Arguments could equally be made for applying the force to both of the daughter cells, however such a model would produce the same qualitative results as the majority of any force applied to the proliferative daughter would be neutralised by the boundary condition due to the membrane and only result in small perturbations in position on the membrane.

+We base our model on a torsional spring force that is independent of spring length, to mirror the simplest interaction force, the linear spring force, used in agent based models \cite{pathmanathan09}.
 This force is in addition to the vertical alignment of the daughter cells at the point of division described above, and the daughter cells still continue to experience the usual repulsion and attraction forces.

-Given we use an asymmetric division lineage, the stem cell should remain attached to the membrane and the differentiated cell should enter the suprabasal layers.
-Figure~\ref{fig:rotationalforce} illustrates the concept of the force---rotating the differentiated daughter cells towards the upwards vertical position.
-The force equation is given in Equation~\eqref{eq:torsionalspring} where $k_{\phi}$ is the torsional spring constant, $\phi$ is the angle between the division vector and vertical, and ${\bf{\hat{n}}}$ is the unit normal to the division vector:
+Given we use an asymmetric division lineage, the proliferative cell should remain attached to the membrane and the differentiated cell should enter the suprabasal layers.
+Figure~\ref{fig:rotationalforce} illustrates the concept of the force---rotating the differentiated daughter cell towards the upwards vertical position.
+The force equation is given in Equation~\eqref{eq:torsionalspring} where $k_{\phi}$ is the torsional spring constant, $\phi$ is the angle (in radians) between the division vector and vertical, and ${\bf{\hat{n}}}$ is the unit normal to the division vector: